zipvilization/Zipvilization/world/solumtools/index.md

 → **[Civilization](/world/civilization/)**

-### Where does observable state become a graphical world?
+### Where does translated state become a graphical world?

 → **[SolumWorld](/world/solumworld/)**

-### Where can Colonists and Territories be inspected in detail?
+### Where can we enter Colonists' Territories?

 → **[SolumView](/world/solumview/)**